 For instructors: We generally offer 80 minute workshops, but also have a 50 minute variation where students watch the overview video on this page and set up an account with Zotero before the workshop.
 If you would like to discuss adding a Zotero workshop to your class contact one of the Z Team members (listed to the right) or submit an email to the Libraries.

-Zotero (pronounced "zoh-TAIR-oh") is a Firefox addon that collects, manages, and cites research sources.
-It's easy to use, lives in your web browser where you do your work, and best of all it's free.
+Zotero (pronounced "zoh-TAIR-oh") is a research management application that works with your Firefox, Chrome, or Safari browser to collect, manage, and cite research sources.
+It's fairly easy to use, connects to your web browser and word processor where you do your work, and best of all it's free.

 Zotero allows you to attach PDFs, notes and images to your citations, organize them into collections for different projects, and create bibliographies.